 In June 2009 the JCRA commenced an exercise by way of a consultation document whereby it asked for expressions of interest from those who wished to be considered for an allocation of spectrum in the 2.6 GHz band.
 In September 2009 the JCRA informed the respondents to that consultation of its decision to recommend to Ofcom that parts of the 2.6 GHz spectrum in Jersey should be allocated to several telecom operators.
-As noted in the Royal Court judgement of 22 September 2011: "The JCRA explained in its letter to Ofcom that it had a duty to ensure that telecommunications services in Jersey satisfied all current and prospective demands and it also had a secondary duty to further both the short term and long term economic interests of Jersey through promoting competition where appropriate.
+As described below, a dispute between the JCRA and one of these telecom operators was settled by a Royal Court judgment on 22 September 20116.
+The judgment noted, in particular: "The JCRA explained in its letter to Ofcom that it had a duty to ensure that telecommunications services in Jersey satisfied all current and prospective demands and it also had a secondary duty to further both the short term and long term economic interests of Jersey through promoting competition where appropriate.
 It was therefore of the opinion that the rapid deployment of technologies that would enhance both the availability and quality of broadband services in Jersey was of prime importance.
-This suggested that applicants that had shown short term business deployment plans for the proposed 2.6 GHz spectrum should take precedence in the allocation of licences (...); hence the greater allocation to those two companies."3
+This suggested that applicants that had shown short term business deployment plans for the proposed Spectrum [2.6 GHz] should take precedence in the allocation of licences (...); hence the greater allocation to those two companies."
+7

 In its response in October 2009, Ofcom considered that, before it could proceed with licensing the 2.6 GHz spectrum, it needed the JCRA to clarify whether all five respondents were content to accept their allocated amounts or whether demand exceeded supply.
-In the absence of response, Ofcom has not to date issued a Wireless Telegraphy licence for the 2.6 GHz band in Jersey.
+In the absence of response, Ofcom has not to date issued Wireless Telegraphy licences for the 2.6 GHz band in Jersey.
 Ofcom also noted that engineering and coordinating conditions for this frequency band needed to be clearly defined.